-- "Game and set, 7-6" - h At the conclusion of the match, announce the winner: - "Game, set and match Smith, (3 sets to 2), 6-4,1-6,7-6,4-6,6-2" - In each set, call first the number of games won by the winner of the match. - 5 Code of Conduct - a Violations resulting from non-compliance with the Start of Match provisions in the Code, shall be announced in accordance with the following: - "Start of Match Violation, Mr/Ms - b Violations of the Point Penalty Schedule of the Code shall be announced in accordance with the following: - "Code Violation, Delay of Game, Warning, Mr/Ms" - "Code Violation, Racquet Abuse, Point Penalty, Mr/Ms" - "Code Violation, Verbal Abuse, Game Penalty, Mr/Ms" - c Violations of the Partisan Crowd Rule (Team Competitions) shall be announced in accordance with the following: - "Code Violation, Partisan Crowd, Warning, (Nation)" - "Code Violation, Partisan Crowd, Point Penalty, (Nation)" - d Violations of the Regulations regarding Captains' Behaviour (Team Competitions) shall be announced in accordance with the following: - "Unsportsmanlike Conduct, Captain, First Warning, (Nation)" - "Unsportsmanlike Conduct, Captain, Second Warning, (Nation)" - "Unsportsmanlike Conduct, Captain, Removal, (Nation)" - e Time Violations resulting from non-compliance with the Unreasonable Delay provisions in the Code, shall be announced in accordance with the following: - "Time Violation, Warning, Mr/Ms "
+- "Game and set.
+7-6" - h At the conclusion of the match, announce the winner: - "Game, set and match Smith, (3 sets to 2), 6-4,1-6,7-6,4-6,6-2"

-Subsequent delays:
+In each set, call first the number of games won by the winner of the match.

-- "Time Violation, Loss of Serve, Mr/Ms, Second Serve or Score", or - "Time Violation, Point Penalty, Mr/Ms" - f After a Point Penalty or Game Penalty, announce the new score.
+- 5 Code of Conduct - a Violations of the Point Penalty Schedule of the Code shall be announced in accordance with the following examples: - "Code Violation, Delay of Game, Warning, Mr/Ms\\\\" - "Code Violation, Racquet Abuse, Point Penalty, Mr/Ms \\\\\ - "Code Violation, Verbal Abuse, Game Penalty, Mr/Ms" - b Violations of the Partisan Crowd Rule (Team Competitions) shall be announced in accordance with the following: - "Code Violation, Partisan Crowd, Warning, (Nation)"

-- g When a Chair Umpire calls the ITF Supervisor/Referee to decide whether a Code Violation shall constitute a default, he/she should inform the players and, if necessary, the spectators: - "I am calling the Supervisor/Referee to discuss this Code Violation". - If the ITF Supervisor/Referee decides to assess a default, it shall be announced in accordance with the following example: - "Code Violation, Physical Abuse, Default, Mr/Ms - h A player cannot appeal to the Chair Umpire for a withdrawal of a Time Violation or Code Violation given to his/her opponent. - i Time Violations and Code Violations shall be announced in English (local language optional addition). - 6 Medical Time-Out - a When the Chair Umpire decides to call for the Sport Physiotherapist, he/she shall announce: - "The Physio has been called to the court" - b When a three (3) minute Medical Time-Out is authorised, the Chair Umpire shall announce: - "Mr/Ms is now receiving a Medical Time-Out" - c To keep the opponent and Physio advised of the time remaining during the Medical Time-Out, the Chair Umpire shall communicate to them (no public announcement): - "Two minutes remaining" - "One-minute remaining" - "Thirty seconds remaining" - "Treatment complete" - d When the time for the Medical Time-Out is over, the player should be given the time required to put on all necessary items of clothing before the Chair Umpire shall announce: - "Time"
+- "Code Violation, Partisan Crowd, Point Penalty, (Nation)" - c Violations of the Regulations regarding Captains' Behaviour (Team Competitions) shall be announced in accordance with the following: - "Unsportsmanlike Conduct, Captain, First Warning, (Nation)" - "Unsportsmanlike Conduct, Captain, Second Warning, (Nation)" - "Unsportsmanlike Conduct, Captain, Removal, (Nation)" - d Time Violations resulting from non-compliance with the Unreasonable Delay provisions in the Code, shall be announced in accordance with the following: - "Time Violation, Warning, Mr/Ms \\\\\" Subsequent delays: - "Time Violation, Loss of Serve, Mr/Ms", Second Serve or Score", or - "Time Violation, Point Penalty, Mr/Ms" - e After a Point Penalty or Game Penalty, announce the new score. - f When a Chair Umpire calls the ITF Supervisor/Referee to decide whether a Code Violation shall constitute a default, he/she should inform the players and, if necessary the spectators: - "I am calling the Supervisor/Referee to discuss this Code Violation".
+If the ITF Supervisor/Referee decides to assess a default, it shall be announced in accordance with the following example: - "Code Violation, Physical Abuse, Default, Mr/Ms" - g A player cannot appeal to the Chair Umpire for a withdrawal of a Time Violation or Code Violation given to his/her opponent. - h Time Violations and Code Violations shall be announced in English (local language optional addition). - 6 Medical Time-Out - a When the Chair Umpire decides to call for the Physiotherapist/Athletic Trainer, he/she shall announce: - "The Trainer has been called to the court" - b When a three (3) minute Medical Time-Out is authorised, the Chair Umpire shall announce: - "Mr/Ms \\\\\ is now receiving a Medical Time-Out" - c To keep the opponent and Trainer advised of the time remaining during the Medical Time-Out, the Chair Umpire shall communicate to them (no public announcement): - "Two minutes remaining" - "One minute remaining" - "Thirty seconds remaining" - "Treatment complete" - d When the time for the Medical Time-Out is over, the player should be given the time necessary to put on socks and shoes before the Chair Umpire shall announce: - "Time"